-The Middle East and North Africa region has again become a major focal point in world affairs, as social, political, and economic upheavals challenge established relationships, undermine conventional wisdom, and confound world order.
-This renewed focus has revived age-old questions about the origins, status, and future trajectory of the region and its peoples.
 This series investigates the “worlding” of the Middle East, and the ever-changing, ever-becoming dynamism of the region.
-It seeks to capture the ways in which the region is being reimagined and unmade through flows of world capital, power, and ideas.
+It seeks to capture the ways in which the region is being reimagined and unmade through flows of world capital, power, ideas, and culture.

-Complex historical and social phenomena require complex analyses.
-We encourage studies in not only traditional disciplines (e.g., history, politics, anthropology), but also those that push the boundaries into other areas (e.g., economics, religious studies, public health, city planning, art).
-We have particular interest in studies that consider ethnic and religious minority populations, as well as works that embrace world places, networks, and communities that are inextricably linked to the geographical region and its peoples.
+We encourage studies that challenge the boundaries of disciplinary approaches.
+We have particular interest in works that embrace world places, networks, and communities that are inextricably linked to the geographical region and its peoples, as well as studies that consider ethnic and religious minorities.
 Spanning the modern period to the present, Worlding the Middle East showcases critical and innovative books that develop new ways of thinking about the Middle East and the wider world.